sorifiend/UDP-Proxy/README.md

   mvn package
 ```

-The resulting JAR for Bukkit can be found in the compiled-jar folder
+The resulting JAR can be found in the compiled-jar folder